astrohart/xyLOGIX.Core.Extensions.VS2019/xyLOGIX.Core.Extensions/README.md

 ##### Summary

-Gets or sets a value specifying the source of complete strings used for automatic completion.
+Gets or sets a value specifying the quote of complete strings used for automatic completion.

 ##### Returns